KAttila98/NoSQL2/README.md

 ```sh
 docker-compose -p nosql up -d
 ```
-(Once our work is done, the container can be stopped by `docker-compose down`.)
+(Once our work is done, the container can be stopped by `docker-compose -p nosql down`.)

 At first startup, the command downloads the required images and then initializes and starts the two services based on the `docker-compose.yml` file.
+[More details] (https://docs.docker.com/compose/compose-file/compose-file-v3/)

-You can see that the ports of Redis default 6379 and MongoDB default 27017 are connected to the same ports on our own machine (in case of a collision, it is worth rewriting).
+You can see that the ports of MongoDB default `27017` and Redis default `6379` are connected to the `57017` and `56379` ports on our own machine.
+(To avoid port collisions with possible local instances and previous Docker history.
+In the event of a collision, the lines `XXXX:6379` and `YYYY:27017` in the `docker-compose-yml` file have to be rewritten to the desired port and the container should be restarted.
+In this case, the port numbers in the `chat-service.js` `connect` function have to also be rewritten in the `mongoose.connect(...)` and `redis.createClient({...})` function calls.)

 The root user data is set on MongoDB and an initialization script is run.
 The password is set on Redis.
-[More details] (https://docs.docker.com/compose/compose-file/compose-file-v3/)

 In the repo folder, you can download the dependencies based on the contents of the package.json file with the following commands:
 ```sh